-I have provided compassionate and effective legal support to clients as an RI child custody attorney for over 30 years.
-Understanding how difficult a divorce can be for a child, I will seek an amicable resolution to your My priority is to secure an outcome that places minimal strain on you and your child and allows you to maintain the bond you have built over the course of both of your lives.
+I have provided compassionate and effective legal support to clients as a Rhode Island child custody attorney for over 30 years.
+Understanding how difficult a divorce can be for a child, I will seek an amicable resolution My priority is to secure an outcome that places minimal strain on you and your child and allows you to maintain the bond you have built over the course of both of your lives.
 To get started with your child custody case, case, fill out a free case evaluation form so that I can start reviewing your situation immediately.